David Campion

 Director: Douglas Hickox, 1979

-This epic recounts the Battle of Isandhlwana fought on 22 January 1879 in Natal, South Africa.
+This epic recounts the Battle of Isandlwana fought on 22 January 1879 in Natal, South Africa.
 In the course of the fighting about 1,200 British soldiers were massacred by a force of over 20,000 Zulu warriors and the regimental colors were lost.
-Isandhlwana was the first engagement of the Anglo-Zulu War and stands as one of the most shocking defeats in British military history.
+Isandlwana was the first engagement of the Anglo-Zulu War and stands as one of the most shocking defeats in British military history.
 Zulu Dawn was written by Cy Enfield as a prequel to his more successful film Zulu released fifteen years earlier.

 © Tango Entertainment